 More on point is ABA Informal Opinion 1285 (January 21, 1974), where the ABA Committee on Ethics and Professional Responsibility declined to establish an arbitrary rule of general application concerning whether a municipal attorney (there a municipal prosecuting attorney) was disqualified from representing defendants in criminal cases.
 The Committee held that it was not improper for a municipal attorney to represent criminal defendants in situations in which no municipal police officers from the municipality are involved, the criminal charges are based solely on alleged violations of state law, and the municipality is not otherwise directly or indirectly involved or affected.

 This Committee agrees with ABA Informal Opinion 1285 and holds that the city attorney may ethically represent criminal defendants before the grand jury and in county or circuit court if no municipal police officers from a municipality are involved, if the criminal charges are based solely on alleged violations of state law, and if the municipality is not otherwise directly or indirectly involved or affected.
 Thus, in Situation 2, where the municipal police officers are involved, the city attorney could not represent the criminal defendant.
-Pursuant to DR 5-105[D], the same conclusions apply to the partners and associates of the city attorney.
+Pursuant to Rule 1.10, MRPC, the same conclusions apply to the partners and associates of the city attorney.